Orange Shrimp - Neocaridina spp

 Image Disclaimer:

 All images are a visual representation of the shrimp you will receive, made to be as accurate as possible.
-Natural variation in size, orange shade, colour depth, transparency, grade and markings can occur between individual shrimp.
+Natural variation in size, orange colour, colour coverage, shell clarity, sex and markings can occur between individual shrimp.

 Couldn't load pickup availability